pratheeksha-gowda/-simple-excel-practice-projects/README.md

-# Excel Project – Student Marks Dashboard
+# Excel Project1 – Student Marks Dashboard

 This Excel file contains a basic dashboard of student marks using simple Excel functions and tools.